Please join us for Worship Sundays at 10:00 AM

 Our Sunday School is called J.A.M.
 (Jesus and Me) and we begin in worship on Sunday mornings at 10:00 AM and then break away from the adults at the sermon time to explore the same text in our own way.

 Our Adult Education group meets on Wednesday mornings from 10:30 AM to Noon.
-We are currently using a DVD curriculum titled “Saving Jesus Redux” from Living the Questions.
+This winter we are using a DVD curriculum titled “The Jesus Fatwah: Love Your (Muslim) Neighbour as Yourself” from Living the Questions.
+We will also be offering this on Tuesday Evenings from 6:30 to 8:00 PM.
+Dates are Feb 2/3, 2016 to Mar 1/2, 2016

 And let us consider how to provoke one another to love and good deeds . . .
 Hebrews 10:24